Tom Foley (infielder): Post-playing/coaching career

 After his retirement as a player, Foley was hired in 1996 by the expansion Tampa Bay Rays as a minor league field coordinator.
 Following the team's initial June amateur draft, he oversaw the first mini camp in club history.
 During the summer of 1996, Foley also managed the Rays' Rookie level team in Butte, Montana.
 He led the Copper Kings to a 37-35 record and was named the Pioneer League's Manager of the Year.
 After four years as field coordinator, Foley became the Rays' director of minor league operations in 2000.
 He also managed an Arizona Fall League team, the Maryvale Saguaros, in 2001.

 Foley was hired by the Tampa Bay Rays to be their third base coach on October 25, 2001, and served in that role through the 2014 season, working under Hal McRae, Lou Piniella and Joe Maddon.
 During his 13 years as the third base coach, he waved home 9,418 runs, or 77% of the 12,215 runs scored in club history to that point.
 On December 19, 2014, the Rays announced that Foley would move into the dugout to serve as new manager Kevin Cash's bench coach.
 On October 2, 2017, the Rays announced Foley left the bench coach role in a mutual agreement and would be taking another role with the team.
 He is the longest-tenured coach in Rays history.

 Personal life

-Foley is American of Japanese descent.
 He married Marta Wright on August 28, 1981, and they have three children together, Bryan, Brett and Brooke.
 Brett works within the Rays organization with his father.
 He is an area supervisor scout covering Iowa, Illinois, Minnesota and Wisconsin.